radtac-craft/devops-exercise-1-infra/README.md

 * Any supporting infrastructure should be configured and deployed as code (e.g. Terraform)
 * Bonus points for any build and deployment automation employed in the deployment of the web application.
 * Bonus points for demonstrating the ability to deploy, destroy and re-deploy the web application and any supporting infrastructure.
+* Include all code and artefacts you create to complete this exercise within this repository for review.